yeungchenwa/OCR-SAM/readme.md

 **Run the WebUI**: see [here](#📺-run-webui-📱)

-**Note: The first time you run may cost some time, becasuse downloading the stable-diffusion ckpt cost a lot, wait patiently👀**
+**Note: The first time you run may cost some time, because downloading the stable-diffusion ckpt costs a lot, so wait patiently👀**

 ### **Inpainting**
 More implementation **details** are listed [here](docs/inpainting_details.md)